andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ![5 1 Weekly User Overview Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/84c9cd0d-a1ef-4511-bcbd-b6760f2a902b)
 ![5  Weekly User Overview](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/3924e5d9-d4d0-411c-8f17-ecbf325b1f94)
++ The analysis reveals interesting trends in user counts for casual and member users throughout the week.
++ Casual users show higher numbers on weekends, with Saturday having a peak count of 363,139 users, indicating a preference for weekend bike rides.
++ Monday has the lowest count for casual users at **208,486**, suggesting a decrease in casual user activity at the start of the week.
++ The data suggests that casual users prefer weekend usage, potentially for leisure or recreational bike rides, aligning with their higher counts on Saturdays.
++ Member users exhibit consistent usage patterns on weekdays, with Thursday recording the highest count of **551,430 users**, suggesting regular and focused usage for commuting or daily transportation needs.
++ Sunday has the lowest count for member users at **378,440**, indicating relatively lower activity among members on weekends.
++ Member users demonstrate regular and focused usage patterns, likely for commuting or daily transportation needs, as reflected in their consistent counts on weekdays.

 ![5 3 Weekly Ride Length Average Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/4742cc3f-b53a-4291-8517-170d4de1b3b5)
 ![5 2 Weekly Ride Length Average](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/ac32155a-8809-4a29-a4e9-015dfe2b7530)